 In his popular book, Hope For All, Gerry Beauchemin does a comprehensive job of covering the biblical subject of death—especially hope in the afterlife for those persons who have not begun a relationship with God during this mortal life.
 It is a common teaching throughout most of Christendom that people who do not become believers in Jesus in this life will not enter Heaven’s bliss upon their death.
-In Gerry’s introductory remarks for Anchor Five (reason five), why God gives hope even in death, he poses this critical question: “Where does the Bible say death ends all hope of salvation?”
+In Gerry’s introductory remarks for Anchor Five (reason five) in Hope For All, why God gives hope even in death, he poses this critical question: “Where does the Bible say death ends all hope of salvation?”

 Gerry then goes on to teach that death does not end all hope of salvation, citing ample references from the Bible to that effect—and offering sound logic and reason that death does not end all hope of salvation.